Michele Battista Roasting Plant stretches on a 5000 square metres area and it complies with the most advanced environmental and safety standards.

 Michele Battista coffee is packed in beans, ground and pre-dosed (coffee pods), in different sizes and in a controlled atmosphere, with inert gas and valve or vacuum packed, for the espresso and the Moka pot preparation.

 The Ho.Re.Ca. line is made of six different blends and it also includes Decaffeinated Coffee, Barley, Dolc’è Sweetener and single-dose sugar packets.
 Over the years, the work of the Battista family within the Café sector has changed; at the beginning it only consisted in supplying cafés with raw coffee, whereas today the company can also take care of the equipment, always aiming at customer satisfaction and a good management of his business.

 Liquorito has been recently introduced, and the line includes Liquorito Coffee and Liquorito Cappuccino.
 The first is a liquor based on the blend Michele Battista, whereas the second is Coffee cream and whipped cream with a sweet and velvety taste to please the most discriminating palates.
 The Vending sector is rapidly increasing and now boasts its own production line, thus relying on a wide range of coffee, decaffeinated coffee and infusions.

 The Office line includes custom-made machines for paper filters (pods) coming in universal size (ESE).
 The passion for espresso has encouraged the company to try and obtain even with small and handy pod machines an aromatic and strong espresso, and to provide customers with a wide range of hot drinks for office and small community use.
 The herbal tea line was introduced to this end.
 It comes from organic agriculture certified with the brand Tisanè.

-Michele Battista’s roasting warehouse is regulated under ISO 9000:2000 and ICEA standards.
+Michele Battista’s roasting warehouse is regulated under ISO 9001:2015, BRC, IFS, ICEA and UTZ standards.
 The following certificates testify the continuous quality control process carried out by Michele Battista’s